 For example, instead of moving to a large (e.g. 15%) discount off the bat, put yourself in a beginner’s mindset.
-Start with a modest (e.g. 5%) discount and operate as though that discount is considered a very good deal (which indeed it might be).
+Start with a modest (e.g. 4% or even 8%) discount and operate as though that discount is considered a very good deal (which indeed it might be).
 Then, if you do need to provide concessions give them slowly using a tactic I refer to as deliberate discounting.

 Negotiating in good faith and helping your clients reach a mutually satisfying agreement is the hallmark of any top-notch sales rep. When in doubt, taking a lesson from the children and forgetting everything you know about what a reasonable outcome is, may be the killer strategy you’re looking for!

 Looking for more helpful negotiation tactics?
 Check out my 4 Tips for Negotiating at Month-End.